North Coast Regional District

-The North Coast Regional District (until 2016 known as the Skeena–Queen Charlotte Regional District) is a quasi-municipal administrative area in British Columbia.
+The North Coast Regional District (until 2016 known as the Skeena–Queen Charlotte Regional District) is a municipal administrative area in British Columbia.
 It is located on British Columbia's west coast and includes Haida Gwaii (formerly the Queen Charlotte Islands), the largest of which are Graham Island and Moresby Island.
 Its administrative offices are in the City of Prince Rupert.

 Demographics

+The North Coast Regional District had a population of 19,074 in 2024 according to BC Stats population estimates.